bachya/simplisafe-python/README.md

 ## The `System` Object

-SimpliSafe `System` objects are used to retrieve data on and control the state of SimpliSafe systems.
+`System` objects are used to retrieve data on and control the state of SimpliSafe systems.
 Two types of objects can be returned:

 * `SystemV2`: an object to control V2 (classic) SimpliSafe systems